Eligibility for Social Security Disability Benefits in Alabama

 - Limited field of view in your better eye that is less than a 20-degree angle in diameter

 Disability is also strictly defined by the SSA.
-If you are 18 years old or older, your SSI eligibility in Alabama and Florida depends on whether you have a physical or mental disability that can be diagnosed, as well as if you meet other requirements:
+If you are 18 years old or older, your SSI eligibility in Alabama depends on whether you have a physical or mental disability that can be diagnosed, as well as if you meet other requirements:

 - Your disability prevents you from substantial gainful activity, or making your living